Thraka/SadRazor/PLAN.md

 ### Phase 3: More Features [NOT STARTED]

-- [ ] The SadRazor.CLI tool that supports the following features
+- [x] The SadRazor.CLI tool that supports the following features
-  - [ ] Generate output to a file in an output folder
+  - [x] Generate output to a file in an output folder
-  - [ ] Input a JSON, YML, or XML file as the model
+  - [x] Input a JSON, YML, or XML file as the model
-  - [ ] Batch processing where you can specify a directory with a glob pattern for the model files
+  - [x] Batch processing where you can specify a directory with a glob pattern for the model files
+  - [x] Add support for the sadrazor.json config file in the existing commands

 - [ ] Engine improvements
   - [ ] Can create a model based on JSON, YML, or XML strings and files.